MP CM Shivraj Singh Chouhan tests positive for COVID-19

 My close contacts should go into quarantine.
 I will quarantine myself and I appeal to the people of the state to be careful, the MP CM also said.

-Chouhan said that he was having COVID-19 symptoms and after a test my report came positive.
-Meanwhile all close contacts of the CM have been moved into quarantine.
+Chouhan said that he was having COVID-19 symptoms and after a test, my report came positive.
+Meanwhile, all close contacts of the CM have been moved into quarantine.

 Madhya Pradesh reported 736 new coronavirus patients on Friday, 177 of them in Bhopal, which took the case count in the state to 26,210, health officials said.